AnasX7/AnasX7/README.md

 ###

-<p align="center">I'm an IT Student at University of Science & Technology, and a Full-Stack developer.</p>
+<p align="center">I'm an IT Student at University of Science & Technology, and a Software Engineer.</p>

 ###